 Popular 5-day trek connecting historical centers of regions Tusheti and Khevsureti.

-It's intriguing not only by natural sights but also by traditional middle-age villages dominated by stone towers.
+It offers a perfect combination of nature and culture - you will be amazed not just by mountain views but also by traditional middle-age villages dominated by stone towers.

-Trek follows old shepherds path connecting both regions.
+The trek follows an old shepherd's path connecting both regions.
 The first two days are spent mostly on jeep road connecting villages of Tusheti and if you are not that much into medieval villages

 Duration: 4-5 days

-You will gain elevation quite slowly and the path is well-trodden, but the trek is 75 km long, takes 5 days and you will need to cross 3400m high pass.
+You will gain elevation quite slowly and the path is well-trodden, but the trek is 75 km long, takes five days and you will need to cross 3400m high pass.

 Best time to go is July-August.
-For people looking for a shoulder season - Atsunta pass usually becomes passable in mid-June
+For people looking for a shoulder season - Atsunta pass usually becomes passable in the second half of June

 and shepherds leave the area with their herds in the first half of October.

 You should know that this trek is different from the others which are permitted all year long.
 Here, you need to pass several border outposts - and the guards don´t want to risk the hassle if some hikers get hurt.
 So they send people back if they think the crossing is too dangerous.
 Unfortunately, there is no fixed date when the trek becomes "open", it´s up to their decision.
-But, generally, in the first half of June there is a solid chance that you will be turned back.
-Second half is fine (generally).
+But, generally, in the first half of June, there is a decent chance that you will be turned back.
+If you are coming in the early summer, I recommend you to call the National Park Administration to confirm whether is this trail already open to hikers or not to save you from disappointment --> (+995) 577 101 892.

-I recommend direction from Omalo to Shatili.
+I prefer the direction from Omalo to Shatili.
 It's more pleasant as you will gain elevation slowly for several days instead of steep ascent from the other side.

-Shatili is the amazing “reward” at the end of the trip and initial jeep trip into Tusheti is also a great way to get into the mood.
+Shatili is a great "reward" at the end of the trip and initial jeep trip into Tusheti is a good way to get into the mood.
+Also, this is better direction if you want to continue hiking, either through Chaukhi pass, Kalotana pass or Isirtghele pass - there is no follow-up trek starting from Omalo.

 There is no public transport to Tusheti.
 To get to Omalo, you will need to hire a driver with 4WD.
-First get to Kvemo Alvani village - you can take marshrutka from Tbilisi,
+If you are traveling from Tbilisi, you will first need to get to Kvemo Alvani village - this can be done by marshrutka or a taxi.

 How to leave Shatili: